hopto-dot/Japanese-Conjugation-Helper/README.md

 2. Then click "properties at the bottom"
 3. Lastly, make sure you are on the "Font" tab and select the "MS Mincho" font, there are a few other fonts that work too.
 ![Japanese Characters](https://i.imgur.com/x7gDhB9.png)

+***

+## Current issues

+* The "/p" command is broken, this will be fixed in a later release.
+* The wiki doesn't contain information on all the commands.
+* Sometimes when entering a second lot of data with the "/r" using the "2" parameter, it fails to reading the data you inputted second.